 We live in a visual culture so laden with camera images they are sewn into the very fabric of our lives.
 The average person in North America typically encounters more than a thousand of them a day.
-From pictures that bombard us on city streets, to those we see on social media, to online, tv, and in print, to the ones we ourselves make.
-Their ubiquity sometimes obscures the fact that photography both reflects and shapes our world.
+From pictures that bombard us on city streets, to those we see on social media, to online, tv, and in print, to the ones we ourselves make, their ubiquity both reflects and shapes our world.

-When photography emerged some two hundred years ago, in a world where painting and drawing were the dominant forms of visual art media, it was seen as a literal transcription of reality.
-The shutter opened, and then it closed, a neutral action that left little room for inflection.
-The mechanical eye of the camera not only did not lie, it could not lie; it was objectively incapable.
-But today we’ve come to understand that the camera, as an extension of the human eye, is not neutral.
+But today we understand that the camera, as an extension of the human eye, is not neutral.
 Like the human eye, it discriminates.
 In the hands of people, it pictures some things, and excludes others.
 And what it pictures it does so in certain ways, for example lovingly, or with contempt.
 Photography is not a neutral observer of culture, but an active participant in it.
-Over time this has had broad impact on society, affecting our views on everything from history to psychology to science to politics to art.
+Over time this has had broad implications for society, impacting our views on everything from history to psychology to science to politics to art.

-While photographs may seem entirely neutral, behind every camera, behind every photograph, lies a photographer, with a point of view, with attitudes and beliefs, with fears, hates, needs, wants and desires, of which viewers may be unaware, of which the photographer her or himself may be unaware.
-The photographer’s eye is contingent upon experience, upbringing, and values.
-In written history as in the media, photography is inconspicuously intertwined with normative value judgments, where images are always inflected by culture and personality.
+While photographs may seem entirely neutral, behind every camera, behind every photograph, lies a photographer.
+A photographer with a point of view, with attitudes and beliefs, with fears, hates, needs, wants and desires, of which viewers may be unaware, of which the photographer her or himself may be unaware.
+In written history as in the media, images are always inflected by culture and personality, the photographer’s eye is always contingent upon experience and values, and photography is inconspicuously intertwined with normative value judgments,

-The camera as both taker and maker of photographs?
-Observer and participant?
-Reporter and engineer?
+The camera as both taker and maker of images?
+Observer and participant of culture?
+Documentary reporter and social engineer?
 These are intriguing, if contradictory ideas.
-A camera that simultaneously captures what we see, and what we want to see?
+A camera that simultaneously captures what we see and what we want to see?
 From a critical perspective this is an alluring paradox.
-For contemporary artists consciously inflecting their images, it opens up a world of possibility.
+For contemporary artists consciously inflecting images, it opens up a world of possibility.

 Further Reading: